Healthy Homes Assessment Hastings

 Fines for Failing to Comply

-Since the 1st July of 2021, when a new or renewed contract is signed on a Hastings rental property, all Healthy Homes compliance tasks need to be completed within 90 days.
+Since the 1st July of 2021, when a new, renewed or varied contract is signed on a Hastings rental property, all Healthy Homes compliance items must be done by the end of 90 days.

 Get the full description of details on Residential Tenancies Act landlords responsibilities.